 Great question!
 The translation itself would be primary; however, any introductions, footnotes, interpretive matter like forwards or commentary, or framing material by the translator/editor would be secondary (interpretive) sources.

 This is one of the hardest questions in scholarly research.
 Every session, assess your primary and secondary sources and ask yourself how they are helping you make the arguments you're trying to make, and what else might be missing.
 You'll learn more on your visit next week, but you can also visit the Research and Writing Studio in the Library for more help.

 I'm so glad you asked!
 I recommend using Zotero, a powerful citation management tool that could help you not only in this class but others.
 There's an Intro to Zotero workshop on Friday, November 8 at 1pm in the Library.
-See more here, near the bottom of the page.
+See more at the schedule of Library Workshops page, near the bottom of the page.